houda71/alx-system_engineering-devops/0x00-shell_basics/README.md

 * 0-current_working_directory contain a script to print the current working directory
 * 1-listit contain script to list files and directorys in inthe current working directory
+* 2-bring_me_home contain script to changes the working directory to the user’s home directory